performancecopilot/pcp/docs/pcp-programmers-guide.rst

 PMDA Development
 ----------------

-PMDA developmentA collection of Performance Metrics Domain Agents (PMDAs) are provided with PCP to extract performance metrics.
+A collection of Performance Metrics Domain Agents (PMDAs) are provided with PCP to extract performance metrics.
 Each PMDA encapsulates domain-specific knowledge and methods about performance metrics that implement the uniform access protocols and functional